Blockchain and InterPlanetary File System (IPFS)

 - Main.rs: It is the main file just for instantiation purposes of cli.

 - Rpc.rs: The RPC file is responsible for all the methods or customization related to RPC(Remote Procedure Call).
-Like
+Like - How the block will generate instant-seal, manual, or default.

 - How we can build the spec for the chain, purge the chain, and many more.